What is the World Watch List?

 How does Open Doors define persecution?

-Open Doors understands persecution as any hostility experienced as a result of one's identification with Christ.
+Open Doors understands persecution as any hostility experienced as a result of being a Christian.
 This can include hostile attitudes, words and actions towards Christians.

 How do you measure persecution for the World Watch List?